IKF PAST NEWS

 MONDAY, October 4th, 2004, AT 4:00 PM, PT

-According to Jim Tisdale, Stewart's opponent's trainer, Eric Marshall (Left) hurt his back sparring over the weekend.
+According to Jim Tisdale, Stewart's opponent's trainer, Eric Marshall (Right) hurt his back sparring over the weekend.
 Marshall marks the 6th failed opponent for Stewart and joins several others that have either pulled out or turned down the offer to fight Stewart for the vacant IKF Super Welterweight World Title since October of 2002.

 Back then, Stewart had challenged then World Champion Vladimir Avtamonov (Right) of Omsk, Siberia, Russia, for his title.
 All was set and Avtamonov was scheduled to come to America for a scheduled October 26th, 2002 showdown in Butler, Pennsylvania, USA against Stewart.
 However Avtamonov's trainer Oleg Vadaturskiy had asked to make all flight and visa arrangements but he never even attempted to attain the proper Visa's to come to America.
 Instead of informing the IKF or Stewart's promoters of this, Vadaturskiy simply stopped responding to any e-mails 3 weeks prior to the fight date.
 To the best of our knowledge, although Avtamonov may have wanted to fight, his trainer Vadaturskiy had no desire to travel to the USA for the fight.
 This left the IKF no choice but to retire the title from Avtamonov in December of 2002 since his trainer had no plans of him meeting the challenge.

 The other names that have left Stewart without a shot for the title include Miguel Reyes, Jim Zbilski (Twice) and Charles Barron.

 MORE NEWS OF 10-4-04